-B2B buying and selling has undergone massive changes over the last few years driven by digitization and rising buyer expectations for consumer-like experiences.
+B2B trade has undergone massive changes over the last few years driven by digitisation and rising buyer expectations for consumer-like experiences.
 Today, roughly 80% of B2B buyers expect the same buying experience as B2C customers.
-However, the vast majority of B2B webshops are failing to deliver this and are now in a race to close the gap as buyers become accustomed to Amazon-like payment simplicity and increasingly intolerant of cumbersome B2B buying experiences.
+However, the vast majority of B2B online shops are failing to deliver this and are now in a race to close the gap as buyers become accustomed to Amazon-like payment simplicity and increasingly intolerant of cumbersome B2B buying experiences.

-According to a study by PYMNTS and American Express, 67% of B2B buyers report switching to purchasing from vendors offering a more consumer-like experience.
-Among millennial B2B buyers surveyed, 74% said they had swapped vendors because a new business offered B2B experiences that are more similar to consumer payments.
+According to a study by PYMNTS and American Express, 67% of B2B buyers report switching to purchasing from merchants offering a more consumer-like experience.
+Among millennial B2B trade buyers surveyed, 74% said they had swapped merchants because a new business offered B2B experiences that are more similar to consumer payments.

 In a recent 2022 SANA B2B Buyer Report, 94% of B2B buyers reported experiencing issues with the online buying experience when it comes to payment terms and ease of checkout.
 Notably, the report also found that 50% of B2B e-commerce sites do not meet buyers’ expectations.

-These findings clearly illustrate that B2B buyer expectations aren’t being met but also present a significant opportunity.
-B2B webshops that can “consumerize” their payment experiences while solving the complexities associated with B2B transactions have a massive opportunity to drive higher retention, loyalty and become market leaders.
+These findings clearly illustrate that B2B buyer expectations aren’t being met, but also present a significant opportunity.
+B2B online shops that can “consumerise” their payment experiences while solving the complexities associated with B2B transactions have a massive opportunity to drive higher retention, loyalty and become market leaders.

 Who are today’s B2B buyers and what do they want?

-The differences between B2B buyers and individual consumers may seem significant, but they’re not so different in reality.
-Every business buyer is also an online shopper that uses B2C e-commerce sites such as Amazon, Zalando or Bol.com to do their shopping.
-These personal buying experiences impact expectations for business purchases.
+The differences between trade customers and individual consumers may seem significant, but they’re not so different in reality.
+Every trade customer is also an online shopper that uses B2C e-commerce sites such as Amazon, Zalando or Bol.com to do their shopping.
+These personal buying experiences impact expectations for trade purchases.

 Today, millennials – the digitally native generation – make up a large percentage of B2B buying teams with 73% of them now lead buyers.
 They have grown up online and are used to the simplicity and convenience offered by consumer e-commerce sites.
 They have been spoiled for choice when it comes to payment methods and expect nothing less than a fast and frictionless payment experience with multiple payment options and flexible terms – regardless of whether they are purchasing as a consumer or in a business context.

 For B2B businesses, the days of getting by with bare minimum payment offerings and tedious payment experiences are over.
-The payments experience is now a determining factor for today’s B2B buyers and, as such, a potential driver of retention, loyalty and growth for webshops that get payments right.
+The payments experience is now a determining factor for today’s B2B buyers and, as such, a potential driver of retention, loyalty and growth for online shops that get payments right.

 Get more out of your payments with Mondu.

-How B2B webshops can mirror the B2C payment experience
+How B2B online shops can mirror the B2C payment experience

 While today’s B2B buyers expect a payment experience similar to what they enjoy when shopping as consumers, the complexities of B2B transactions and payment flows mean that these two experiences cannot be identical.

-B2C webshops usually only have to deal directly with one customer, whereas in B2B, multiple parties and departments are involved before purchasing.
-The risks involved in transactions are also significantly higher for B2B businesses than for B2C webshops due to substantially higher order amounts.
+B2C online shops usually only have to deal directly with one customer, whereas in B2B, multiple parties and departments are involved before purchasing.
+The risks involved in transactions are also significantly higher for B2B businesses than for B2C online shops due to substantially higher order amounts.
 Comprehensive risk checks before purchasing that effectively serve up to 14 different types of company structures adds further complexity, especially when it comes to new customers or guest orders.

-Despite these added complexities, there are still key areas where B2B webshops can optimize their checkout and mirror the B2C payments experience.
+Despite these added complexities, there are still key areas where B2B online shops can optimise their checkout and mirror the B2C payments experience.

 Bringing B2C efficiency to the B2B checkout

-Most e-commerce checkout processes follow the same steps regardless of whether the shopper is an individual consumer or a business buyer.
+Most e-commerce checkout processes follow the same steps regardless of whether the shopper is an individual consumer or a trade customer.
 Generally – after a buyer visits a product page and chooses their items, they move to the checkout where they review their choices, fill in shipping and payment information and confirm their order.

-Many B2C webshops have spent over a decade refining this experience to make it as easy and frictionless as possible for customers to complete their purchases.
+Many B2C online shops have spent over a decade refining this experience to make it as easy and frictionless as possible for customers to complete their purchases.
 B2B e-commerce, on the other hand, is still in its infancy.
-Most B2B webshops don’t yet provide the same rapid, intuitive and seamless checkout experience offered by even small B2C web stores.
+Most B2B online shops don't yet provide the same rapid, intuitive and seamless checkout experience offered by even small B2C web stores.

-To mirror the B2C checkout experience, B2B webshops need to be laser-focused on simplifying and minimizing the number of steps, clicks, and information buyers provide.
+To mirror the B2C checkout experience, B2B online shops need to be laser-focused on simplifying and minimising the number of steps, clicks and information buyers provide.
 The faster the checkout process takes and the fewer distractions, the greater the likelihood that buyers will return to make future purchases and stay loyal.

 1. One page vs. multiple page:

-There is no one size fits all checkout flow for webshops.
+There is no one size fits all checkout flow for online shops.
 In B2C, one-page checkouts are common and widely considered the most optimal checkout flow.
-B2B webshops should test whether they can deliver a one-page checkout experience like in B2C but remain mindful of not overwhelming buyers with a single form featuring endless fields to fill out.
-For B2B webshops more suited to a multi-page checkout, providing a progression bar to show buyers their progress is key to keeping customers motivated to finish the checkout process.
+B2B online shops should test whether they can deliver a one-page checkout experience like in B2C, but remain mindful of not overwhelming trade customers with a single form featuring endless fields to fill out.
+For B2B online shops more suited to a multi-page checkout, providing a progression bar to show buyers their progress is key to keeping customers motivated to finish the checkout process.

 48% of B2B businesses say that purchasing speed is a priority.
 Automation can help returning buyers to auto-fill their information based on past data to speed up the checkout process.
 Drop-down selections also significantly speed things up as does marking mandatory form fields with an asterisk so buyers who don’t want to provide specific details can complete checkout forms faster.